ASP.NET Core 10 · React 19 · PostgreSQL

 Clean Architecture, 4 layers

 Domain / Application / Infrastructure / Api.
-No MediatR (commercial license concerns).
+No MediatR.
 Direct service injection.
 Code any .NET developer recognises on day one — zero learning curve for your team.

 Clean ArchitectureIOptions<T>FluentValidation